Coriandrum sativum

 Push a finger 1 inch into the soil.
 If it feels dry at that depth, water thoroughly at the base until the top 3-4 inches are moist.

-Unlike container mixes meant only for flowers, a vegetable-friendly potting mix with added compost supports repeated harvesting.
-For pots, blend about 70% quality potting soil with 30% compost to mimic a rich garden bed similar to what you would prepare before feeding a mixed vegetable patch.
+For pots, use a vegetable-friendly potting mix with added compost rather than a dry ornamental blend.
+About 70% quality potting soil with 30% compost mimics a rich garden bed similar to what you would prepare before feeding a mixed vegetable patch.

 Store‑bought bunches look tempting for regrowing, but the problem is they rarely root well and waste time.
 Starting cilantro from fresh seed is far more reliable and gives you a thicker, longer‑lasting patch.